pointcheckout/docs/docs/3-build/1-manage/0-details.md

 ---

 :::danger SERVER API CALL
-API calls made to the Paymennt API endpoints should be made from your server.
+API calls made to the paymennt.com API endpoints should be made from your server.
 You should NEVER include your API keys in your mobile application.
-A mallicious user can gain access to your account if those keys are exposed.
+A malicious user can gain access to your account if those keys are exposed.
 :::

 To retrieve the details and status of a checkout  , make an API call from your server to <a href="/api/#operation/get_checkout" target="_blank">`GET /checkout/{checkoutId}`</a>.
 The `checkoutId` is the ID received during the craetion of the checkout.